x

 Countries with the highest deforestation rates in the world

-In barely one century, deforestation rates have increased dramatically.
+In the span of a single century, the rate of global forest loss has escalated to a critical threshold, with millions of hectares vanishing annually.
 From 2021 to 2022 alone, it increased from 5.4 million hectares to 5.8 million hectares.
 This is equivalent to losing a forest area greater than the size of Croatia in just one year.
 Stating it differently, it is equal to deforesting 15 soccer fields per minute.
 Deforestation is a worldwide concern, and many countries have alarmingly high deforestation rates.
 This article focuses on the countries with the highest deforestation rates in the world and the impact of their forest loss.

 Countries with the highest deforestation rates in the world